INTERNATIONAL PROTECTION OF FUNDAMENTAL RIGHTS

 - to apply their knowledge to practical cases and to support their arguments with a correct terminology and adequate reasoning.

 A good knowledge of basic principles of Public International Law is required.
-Students who did not take this exam in their previous studies are invited to contact the teacher at her email address (email@example.com) to agree some propedeutic readings to the present course.
+Students who did not take this exam in their previous studies are invited to contact the teacher during her office hours to agree some propedeutic readings to the present course.

 The course will focus on the protection of human rights in International Law.
 After a general overview, special attention will be paid both to main international legal instruments for the protection of human rights (Universal Declaration of Human Rights, International Covenant on Civil and Political Rights, International Covenant on Economic, Social and Cultural Rights, European Convention for the Protection of Human Rights and Fundamental Freedoms) and to related monitoring and enforcement mechanisms.
 Selected topics - such as the protection of women and children rights, the right to life, the prohibition of torture and the right to respect for private and family life - will be further explored through the analysis and discussion of international law cases.